Vansh28Kapoor/Vansh28Kapoor.github.io/_pages/Projects.md

     <img width="450" src="/img/detect.gif">
 </p>

-As a part of the endterm project for the course, developed a rapid real-time multi-face detector that utilizes “Integral Image Representation” for rapid computation of Haar features, subsequently used by Adaboost for classifier learning.
+&nbsp;&nbsp;&nbsp;&nbsp;As a part of the endterm project for the course, developed a rapid real-time multi-face detector that utilizes “Integral Image Representation” for rapid computation of Haar features, subsequently used by Adaboost for classifier learning.
 [Read More](/projects/Multi-face)

 #### 3. **RAPTOR CODES**
  [_EE 605: Error Correcting Codes_](https://www.ee.iitb.ac.in/web/course_lists/ee-605-error-correcting-codes/), [_Prof.
 Nikhil Karamchandani_](https://sites.google.com/site/nikhilkaram/)